-Now you are in the subtree of Container for Linear Algebra project.
+Now you are in the subtree of Container for Linear Algebra private tree.

 The crazy vector space is a vector space.

-Created over 8 years ago, updated 10 days ago
+Created over 8 years ago, updated about 1 month ago

 The "crazy" vector space is an example that shows the operations of addition and scalar multiplication need not look "normal" to satisfy the vector space axioms.